|

 years.
 A fanfic author had actually returned, and returned with

+a significant quantity of material as well.
 I loved the comments, but what I really wanted was

 art.
 And you don't find too many willing artists among FFML lurkers